VirgilSecurity/chat-back4app-android/README.md

 #### Create and Publish Virgil Card

-As you already created VirgilCard few moments ago and passed it to the signUp method - you have to handle new argument and publish Virgil Card using it.
+As you already created VirgilCard few moments ago and passed it to the signUp method - you have to handle new argument and publish Virgil Card.

-We pass exported Virgil Card to the Back4App code that will intercept the create user request and publish the Virgil card on Virgil’s Card Service.
+We pass exported Virgil Card to the Back4App code that will intercept the create user request and publish the Virgil Card on Virgil Cards Service.

 Now you need to send this Card request to the App Server where it has to be signed with your application's Private Key (AppKey).

-The VirgilCard object has a convenience method called export that returns the base64-encoded string representation of the request suitable for transfer (../virgilsecurity/virgilback4app/util/RxParse.java):
+The VirgilCard object has a convenience method called export that returns the base64-encoded string representation of the request suitable for transfer (../virgilsecurity/virgilback4app/util/RxParse.javaRxParse class):
 ```java
 public static Observable<VirgilCard> signUp(String username,
                                             String password,